-- 1 Contact OLI Systems to obtain the OLI Hardlock security key, serial number, and password for installing the OLI Alliance Suite as part of the continued licensing of Aspen OLI. - 2 Install the Aspen OLI Interface, a sub-feature of the AES Installation.
-When this installation is complete, you will have installed all of the components required within the Aspen framework to support the OLI Engine. - 3 Install the OLI Alliance Suite for Aspen OLI <version> in order to complete the installation of Aspen OLI.
-OLI Alliance Suite for Aspen OLI <extended version number>.exe will be delivered when the Aspen OLI Interface is installed (e.g., to C:\Program Files\AspenTech\Aspen OLI Interface <version>).
-This is a self-extracting script that installs the components supplied by OLI in a directory of your choosing (or the default location C:\Program Files\OLI Systems\Alliance Suites\Aspen OLI version>).
-During the installation, you will be asked to supply the serial number obtained in step 1. - 4 Finally, you will need to use the OLI Hardlock security key and serial number obtained in step 1 to enable OLI's license manager.
+1. Contact OLI Systems to obtain the OLI Hardlock security key, serial number, and password for installing the OLI Alliance Suite as part of the continued licensing of Aspen OLI.

+- 2. Install the Aspen OLI Interface, a sub-feature of the AES Installation.
+When this installation is complete, you will have installed all of the components required within the Aspen framework to support the OLI Engine. - Install the OLI Engine in order to complete the installation of Aspen OLI.
+Download this from OLI using the Downloads link at their web site, linked above.
+During the installation, you will be asked to supply the serial number obtained in step 1.

+4. Finally, you will need to use the OLI Hardlock security key and serial number obtained in step 1 to enable OLI's license manager.